SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Metrics
-So if not tournament wins, what metric _can_ you judge the club by?
+So if not tournament wins, what metric _do_ you judge the club by?
-I personally would try to say don't judge the club at all.
+I personally say don't judge the club at all.

 - In theory, metrics are useful to judge a club to see whether the systemic change you implemented had any positive effect or not.
-- However, unfortunately, Debsoc is not like a machine learning model where you can instantly see the result of one tweak, or even see it clearly.
+- However, unfortunately, Debsoc is not like a machine learning model where you can instantly see the result of one tweak.
+You usually can't even clearly pinpoint the cause of a change in the state of the soc that you see.
 A million different factors affect everything, and the only way to retrospectively decide whether a change was good or bad, is if you can somehow derive that the change directly caused certain impacts.
 - Else you can also ask people how they felt about a certain change, and take this feeling as a metric.
 The priority is the happiness of the members, more than any results.
 - _Common metrics people often take, are tournament wins, or number of active members, or number of active members in sessions, etc._
 - Unfortunately even the result from such a metric can be misleading.
 Just because you have less members this year doesn't mean you were shit at running the club.
 There are more factors out of your control than you can imagine.